twisted/twisted/docs/web/howto/using-twistedweb.rst

-Using compression on SSL served resources where the user can influence the content can lead to information leak, so be careful which resources use request encoders.
+Using compression on TLS served resources where the user can influence the content can lead to information leak, so be careful which resources use request encoders.